KrishGarg/KrishGarg/README.md

 # Hi there, I'm Krish Garg  👋

-## I am a learning programmer and a student in class 11.
+## I am a learning programmer and a student in class 12.
 - 📖 Currently studying for the JEE exam to get a good college.
-- 😁 I like to create open source projects so that I can help others in the same field.
+- 😁 I like to create open-source projects so that I can help others in the same field.
 - 🤖 I was working on a multi-purpose discord bot but after the closing of discord.py, I got discouraged and stopped the project.
 - 🥅 My goal: To become a full-stack developer.
-- 👨‍🏭 Fun Fact: I used to play violin before someone ate a bat.
+- 👨‍🏭 Fun Fact: I used to play the violin before someone ate a bat.
 ---
 ### My Socials:
 [<img align="left" alt="Website" width="25px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]